allison9y/prestoi/README.md

 # Prestoi
-## Predicting stoichiometry of protein complexes using AlphaFold3 and structural templates
+## Predicting stoichiometry of protein complexes using AlphaFold3 and structural templates.

-Using this system, MULTICOM4 achieved remarkable success in the 16th world-wide Critical Assessment of Techniques for Protein Structure Prediction (CASP16) concluded in December 2024, ranking 1st in protein complex structure prediction without stoichiometry information (Phase 0).
+This system was built and tested to predict the correct stoichiometry for targets released without stochiometry information (Phase 0) in the 16th world-wide Critical Assessment of Techniques for Protein Structure Prediction (CASP16) concluded in December 2024.

+Using this system, MULTICOM4 achieved remarkable success, ranking 1st in protein complex structure prediction for such targets.

-## The workflow of the Stoichiometry Prediction system incorporated by MULTICOM4 in CASP16
+## The workflow of the Stoichiometry Prediction system utilized by MULTICOM4 in CASP16
 ![Program workflow](images/workflow.png)

-### This program handles the Alphafold3-based stoichiometry prediction part in the above diagram.
+### This program handles the AlphaFold3-based stoichiometry prediction part in the above diagram.

 # Installation and Configuration

 The program installation requires two steps
 1. Alphafold3 installation.
 2. Configure Alphafold3 to Stoichiometry prediction program

-## 1. Alphafold3 installation.
-(Skip to step 2 if Alphafold3 has already been installed)
+## 1. AlphaFold3 installation.
+(Skip to step 2 if AlphaFold3 has already been installed)
 ### Begin with the installation of AlphaFold3 program using the following.
 https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md